Skip to content

 Google Cloud

-• gcloud init to use a new account
+• gcloud init – Set up a new account.

-• gcloud config set account <account> to use an existing account
+• gcloud config set account <account> – Switch to an existing account.

-Then, obtain your access credentials using: gcloud auth application-default login
+Once configured, obtain access credentials using: gcloud auth application-default login.

 prowler gcp --credentials-file path